-A large scale Multi-Decade and Ethnicity Study is currently being conducted by Olay and P&G, with the help of 23&Me, a startup company that tests personal genomics, and has genotyped over a million people to date, using saliva samples.
+A large-scale Multi-Decade and Ethnicity Study is currently being conducted by Olay and P&G, with the help of 23&Me, a startup company that tests personal genomics, and has genotyped over a million people to date, using saliva samples.
 This benchmark study is taking large samples of women from various ethnic groups, in different age groups as volunteers.
-What’s impressive is the level of detail and the enormous scope of the study, from detailed questionnaires about lifestyle and subjective appearances to analysis of DNA, genomics, proteomics, hormone levels, and microbiomes using specialized tools to find out about the big questions about aging, genetics, and how you might slow down your aging process or even predict the more likely problems that you might face in the future.
-This study has been featured in Refinery29 and Essence.com as one of the most interesting studies that looks widely at skin aging over several decades, ethnicity, and its various relationships.
+What’s impressive is the level of detail and the enormous scope of the study.
+The study delves into detailed questionnaires about lifestyle and subjective appearances to analysis of DNA, genomics, proteomics, hormone levels, and microbiomes using specialized tools to find out about the big questions about aging, genetics, and how you might slow down your aging process or even predict the more likely problems that you might face in the future.
+This study has been featured in Refinery29 and Essence.com as one of the most exciting studies that look widely at skin aging over several decades, ethnicity, and its various relationships.

 Biologically/genetically, what are the things that begin to change?

 - Gene expressions related to natural skin antioxidants begin to decline in the 20s.

 - Gene expressions related to cell energy levels decline in the 30s.

 - Expression levels of cell junction and formation of the stratum corneum (the uppermost layer of the skin) decline in the 50s, leading to poor barrier function